geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 computes $c_k = \max\left(0.0,1.0-\frac{r_k}{r_{N_{DC}}}\right)$, where $r_k$
 is the current nonlinear residual and $r_{N_{DC}}$ is the residual in the first iteration after switching to the Newton method.
-This option allows to more gradually switch to the Newton interation and also gradually switch back if the iteration diverges.
+This option allows to more gradually switch to the Newton iteration and also gradually switch back if the iteration diverges.

 ### Line search
 A Newton update can be seen as a hint in which direction to go with a suggestion for